What do I do Found Baby Bird On The Ground 8 Steps You Should Know

-First things first, never force water down their throats, most likely you'll drown the baby bird.
+First things first, never force water down their throats, most likely you'll drown the injured baby bird.

 The adults do not bring water to the nest for them to drink.
 Water comes from the insects or fruit that birds eat.

-Some may fall from their nest or get pushed out when close to fledging, and others found on the ground are because of storms or other natural disasters.
+Some wild birds may fall from their nest or get pushed out when close to fledging, and others found on the ground are because of storms or other natural disasters.

-Most birdwatchers who find a young bird want to care for and feed the bird.
+Most birdwatchers who find a young bird naturally want to care for and feed the little thing.

 It is strongly recommended that you not do force feed.
 You are more likely to do more harm than good.

-If you find an uninjured young bird, you will need to do is determine whether it is an orphaned bird.
+If you find an uninjured young bird, you will need to determine whether it is orphaned or not.

-Many people don't realize that when baby birds leave the nest, most cannot fly.
+Many people don't realize that when healthy young birds leave the nest, most cannot fly.
 Instead, they jump and glide to different tree branches.

 If it can grip your finger, then it is a fledgling.

-The best thing to do in this case, is to place it in a nearby tree or shrub and leave it alone.
+The best way to handle this situation is to place it in a nearby tree or shrub and leave it alone.

-The parents will continue to care for and feed it on their own.
+The adults will continue to care for and feed it on their own.

-If the bird cannot cling to your finger, then it's most likely a nestling.
-If this is the case try to locate the nest.
+If it can't cling to your finger, then it's most likely a nestling.
+If this is the case, try to locate the nest.

 Place the young bird in the basket and leave it alone.
 The parents will take care of it once you leave.

-If you have cats, keep them indoors for a couple of days.
-If it's neighboring cats you fear, try to move the bird out of harm's way.
+If you have domestic cats, keep them indoors for a couple of days.
+If it's neighboring cats you fear, try to move the bird out of immediate danger.
 Move it to dense shrubbery.

-Should you hand-feed birds that you have found?
+Should you hand-feed wild baby birds that you have found?
 The short answer is no.

 Young birds are fed by their parents about every 20 minutes during daylight hours.